University of Pharmacy, Yangon

 The University of Pharmacy, Yangon (ဆေးဝါး တက္ကသိုလ် (ရန်ကုန်) /my/), located in North Okkalapa, Yangon, is one of two pharmacy schools in Myanmar.

-The university offers Bachelor of Pharmacy (BPharm) and Master of Pharmacy (MPharm)and PhD degree programs.
+The university offers Bachelor of Pharmacy (BPharm), Master of Pharmacy (MPharm) and PhD degree programs.

 The university accepts approximately 150 students annually based solely on their University Entrance Examination scores.

 Programs

 The university is one of the two pharmacy universities in Myanmar that offers undergraduate, graduate and doctoral degrees.